sebnitu/vrembem/docs/_packages/modal.md

   deregister: Function // Method to deregister this modal.
   teleport: Function // Method to teleport this modal.
   teleportReturn: Function // Method to return this modal to its previous location.
+  getSetting: Function // Method that returns either a modal specific setting or global modal setting.
 }
 ```